WebTestPilot: Agentic End-to-End Web Testing against Natural Language Specification by Inferring Oracles with Symbolized GUI Elements: Case Study

 \section{Case Study}

-\textbf{Setup.} In addition to our empirical studies, we collaborate with a no-code platform $P$ to evaluate \tool in a real-world setting. $P$ provides (1) a data-modeling interface for defining relational databases and (2) a WYSIWYG, drag-and-drop UI editor with pre-built components.
+\textbf{Setup.} In addition to our empirical studies, we collaborated with China Mobile on its no-code platform $P$, which supports relational data modeling and drag-and-drop UI design for enterprise applications.
 Its target users are non-technical staff who build internal enterprise applications.
-One team granted us full access to an in-progress warehouse management system for tracking warehouses, inventories, and security cameras.
-We pre-processed the team’s product requirements document (PRD) into individual input requirements $d$ for \tool, which then tested the application for consistency against $d$.
+We were granted access to an in-progress warehouse management system $w$, and converted its PRD into individual requirements $d$ for \tool to check consistency against $w$.
 In total, \tool uncovered eight bugs (Table \ref{tab:case-study-bugs}).

 \textbf{Results.} Of the eight bugs, five (62.5\%) were data-binding issues, two were UI issues, and one was a navigation issue, demonstrating \tool’s strength in detecting data-related bugs often missed by baselines.
 Technically, \pinata is limited to detecting UI and navigation issues (3/8) and would catch data issues only if explicitly specified.
 The PRD was pre-processed into 56 test inputs (6.4 mins), and all tests ran in 32.7 mins. \tool’s mean time to detect (MTTD) was 4.9 mins, with a defect density of 0.14 bugs per page.
 These results show that \tool provides both practical effectiveness and testing efficiency in real-world applications.